 British literature and culture of the eighteenth century and the Romantic period.
 I am especially interested in: the role of personal naming and anonymity in literary and political self-fashionings; fame and reputation; the history of funding for the literary arts; women’s writing, especially that of Frances Burney and Hester Thrale Piozzi; and the lives and work of the Burney family.
 I am also interested in the relationship between creative and critical practice within a range of historical and contemporary contexts.

-‘A Philosophical Gossip: Science and Sociability in Frances Burney’s Cecilia‘, Eighteenth-Century Life, forthcoming, 2017.
+‘A Philosophical Gossip: Science and Sociability in Frances Burney’s Cecilia’, contribution to special issue of Eighteenth-Century Life, ‘New Perspectives on the Burney Family’ (ed.
+Sophie Coulombeau, 42:2, April 2018).

-‘Fill up his blanks: Making Matthew Montagu’, Huntington Library Quarterly, forthcoming, 2016.
+‘Fill up his blanks: Making Matthew Montagu’, Huntington Library Quarterly, ‘Elizabeth Montagu: Commerce, Friendship, Sociability’ (ed.
+Nicole Pohl and Michael Franklin, estimated date of publication December 2018.)

 Rites (Route Publishing, 2012; Kein & Aber 2014; Winner of the Arts Council Next Great Novelist Award)